hajin-park/Minecraft-Discord-Bot/README.md

 # Minecraft-Discord-Bot
-Personal discord bot for added functionality in our private Minecraft Discord server.
+Personal discord bot for added functionality in a private Minecraft Discord server.